-The hoarding around a construction site is the responsibility of the principal contractor on the project.
+The hoarding is the responsibility of the principal contractor on the project.
 Sometimes the principal contractor will undertake the design and construction of the site hoardings themselves, or they might choose to employ the services of a subcontractor.

 Employing someone in this role is recommended in the British Standard 5975 (the recognised code of practice for temporary works procedures), as a qualified TWC can help you avoid mistakes or get things wrong, that could lead to safety hazards if left unaddressed.

-When does a site hoarding need to be in place?
+When does a hoarding need to be in place?

-How do I get approval for a site hoarding plan?
+How do I get approval for a hoarding plan?

 Once the plans have been drawn up for the foundation and structural design of the hoarding, a relevant design check certificate will need to be obtained.
 These aren’t awarded by any specific external body, but instead can be granted by any qualified individual (with the exception of the person who designed the hoarding) – such as the Temporary Works Coordinator.